 What are the risks of buying a house in 2023?

 Buying a house in 2023 is not unlike the risks every other year.
 Financial risks are tied to buying a home and taking out a mortgage, especially with high home prices.
-Specifically, in 2023, it is important to be aware that supply is expected to remain low with demand high, which can make the process tricky.
+Specifically, in 2023, it is important to know that supply is expected to remain low with high demand, which can make the process tricky.